 Do your research thoroughly before you cross off a destination.
 I was worried I had to go to Bali during my first trimester as there was no way I could cancel this trip.
-Upon further research, I realized that I really have not much to lose my sleep over.
-Bali has been on a Zika list forever because it has this type of mosquitoes, but there’s never been a case of any babies affected.
+Upon further research, I realized that I really have not much to lose over my sleep.
+Bali has been on a Zika list forever because it has this type of mosquito, but there’s never been a case of any babies affected.

 Many of you on Instagram asked me about Zika in Aruba, as I also went there at 18 weeks pregnant.
 Aruba is ranked at “Level 2, Practice Enhanced Precautions”.
 But, Aruba has NOT had a reported case of the virus since August of 2017 according to the CDC.

-On top of that, even if a woman would get Zika, it doesn’t automatically mean that the baby would be affected.
+On top of that, even if a woman gets Zika, it doesn’t automatically mean that the baby would be affected.
 During both of my visits, I met many local women who recently had beautiful healthy babies, so that’s why I didn’t feel threatened.